Guide to Travel Insurance Excess | Fast Cover

 What is Travel Insurance Excess?

-Many newer travellers, including backpackers going on their first trip usually haven’t heard of ‘Excess’ before, and if you’re a more seasoned traveller and aren’t sure of what an ‘Excess’ is — not to worry!
+Many newer travellers, including backpackers going on their first trip usually haven’t heard of ‘travel insurance excess’ before, and if you’re a more seasoned traveller and aren’t sure of what an ‘excess’ is — not to worry!
 That’s what this page is for.

-It’s important to understand excess, because reducing your travel insurance excess can reduce your costs if you need to make a travel insurance claim.
+It’s important to understand excess, because reducing your travel insurance excess can reduce your costs if you need to make a travel insurance claim and alternatively, if you choose a higher excess when you purchase a policy this will reduce your premium.

 Anything above that excess, up to the limit defined in the Product Disclosure Statement, can be covered by the insurer for a valid claim.
-The amount of your excess will be deducted from the claim pay out, so the excess is the amount of the costs that you’re responsible for.
+The excess is deducted after any relevant depreciation and/or limits have been applied to the claim amount.
+Your policy excess is listed on your certificate of insurance.

 A traveller on an overseas holiday is injured in an accident and receives a medical bill of $1,000.

-If the traveller has a travel insurance policy with unlimited emergency medical and hospital expenses cover and a $200 standard excess, the traveller would receive up to $800 back once their claim was processed.
+If the traveller has a travel insurance policy with unlimited emergency medical and hospital expenses cover and has a $200 excess listed on their certificate of insurance, the traveller would receive up to $800 back once their claim was processed.

 money cash notes graphic icon